Sakinabanu7/Customer-360-Data-Integration_3/README.md

   ROUND(SUM(TransactionAmount)/COUNT(TransactionID), 2) AS AvgOrderValue
 FROM customer360_silver.OnlineTransactions
 WHERE TransactionAmount IS NOT NULL
-GROUP BY CustomerID;
+GROUP BY CustomerID;"

 ---
 **2. Loyalty Tier Summary**

+bq query --use_legacy_sql=false
-CREATE OR REPLACE TABLE customer360_gold.loyalty_points_summary AS SELECT
+"CREATE OR REPLACE TABLE customer360_gold.loyalty_points_summary AS SELECT
   CustomerID,
   PointsEarned,